datalab-org/datalab-app-plugin-insitu/README.md

 </div>

-A Python plugin for processing and visualizing *in situ* (NMR, UV-Vis etc) data within [_datalab_](https://github.com/datalab-org/datalab) instances.
+A Python plugin for processing and visualizing *in situ* (NMR, UV-Vis, XRD) data within [_datalab_](https://github.com/datalab-org/datalab) instances.

 The project was originally developed in the [Grey Group](https://www.ch.cam.ac.uk/group/grey/) in the Department of Chemistry at the University of Cambridge, with support and ongoing maintenance from [*datalab industries ltd.*](https://datalab.industries).

-> [!WARNING]
-> This plugin is still under development and may struggle to process larger datasets within a single *datalab* request, in which case you may wish to run the plugin locally.

 ## Features

-- Process both 1D and pseudo-2D NMR data from Bruker instruments, and UV-Vis .txt exports with reference spectra
+- Support for NMR, XRD and UV-Vis data, recorded alongside electrochemical experiments, temperature ramps or other time series data (support varies across data types)
 - Integration with electrochemical data formats for combined analysis using [navani](https://github.com/be-smith/navani)
 - Interactive visualization using Bokeh, with heatmaps and spectra selection
 - Support for both local files, as well as running as a plugin directly on a *datalab* instance